atlassian-labs/mcp-compressor/README.md

 This approach dramatically reduces the number of tokens sent in the initial context while maintaining full functionality.

+## Why?

+MCP servers are exploding in popularity, but their tool descriptions consume significant tokens in every LLM request.
+For example:

+- The official **GitHub MCP server** exposes 94 tools consuming **17,600 tokens**
+- The official **Atlassian MCP server** consumes ~10,000 tokens

+With 30k+ tokens just for tool descriptions, costs can reach **1-10 cents per request** depending on prompt caching.
+MCP Compressor solves this by replacing dozens of tools with just 2 wrapper tools, achieving **70-97% token reduction** while maintaining full functionality.
+This enables:

+- Adding many MCP servers without blowing out context windows
+- Significant cost savings on token-based API pricing
+- Support for providing 100s or 1000s of tools across multiple servers to your agent

 ## Features

 - **Token Reduction**: Compress tool descriptions by up to 99% depending on compression level and tool count